Defense Attorney for Domestic Abuse Charges

 Your First Appearance for a Domestic Abuse Charge

 It is essential to have an experienced domestic abuse attorney with you during your first court appearance.
 This will improve your chances of receiving a lower bail amount that you can afford more easily.
 The person pressing charges against you may be present with a Victim Witness Advocate and they may speak to the judge requesting that you remain in prison or receive a no-contact order.
 Do not face this court appearance alone.
-Having a domestic abuse defense attorney can significantly help your case.
+Having an experienced domestic abuse defense attorney can significantly help your case.

-Protective Orders for Abuse Cases in South Florida
+Protective Orders for Abuse Cases in Florida

 The individual pressing charges against you may motion the courts for a protective order.
 It’s important to understand that you do not need to have a conviction in order for a judge to grant such order.
 This is especially important if you share children, other close relatives, or close friends with the person pressing charges against you.
 If a judge grants the protective order you may not be able to see your children and you may have to greatly alter your daily routine to avoid the other person.
 It is your responsibility to stay away from them if a judge grants the order, and not their responsibility to stay away from you.